Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 - Tourism Development Grants: Support cemeteries that serve as historical or cultural attractions

-Private Foundation Cemetery Grants
+Private Foundation Grants

 Several private foundations offer grants specifically for cemetery preservation: